 You guys, I’ve been looking SO much forward to eating my way through this post and sharing it with you.
 Last year, I wrote a post about how much I love Croatian food, but it included both Istrian and Dalmatian food.
 This guide is dedicated to the gourmet food in Istria, which is quickly becoming one of my favorite cuisines in the world.

 Istria is best known for its olive oil, wine and truffles.
 Before visiting Istria last summer I had never tasted truffles or quality olive oil and now that I’ve had it, it’s difficult to go back.
 I spent all last week indulging in 4-5 course meals twice a day.
 No wonder I gained 3 kg

-Are you hungry for Istrian food?
+Are you hungry for the food in Istria?
 Here’s your guide to the most delightful dishes.

 The peninsula of Istria is nestled in the Adriatic Sea so it’s no wonder that seafood features so prominently in its cuisine.

 The best seafood I’ve had in Istria is fresh oysters (from Lim Fjord), crab claws, grilled fish, sardines and octopus.
 Some of these delights are seasonal, but if you visit in the spring (April or May) you can have all of the above.
 The quality and freshness of Istrian seafood is top-notch.

 – WILD ASPARAGUS –